-Residential Intensification within the defined Strategic Growth Areas - The Town of Oakville's Official Plan identifies an urban structure that includes a number of Strategic Growth Areas (defined intensification centres and corridors).
+Residential Intensification within Strategic

+Growth Areas - The Town of Oakville's Official Plan identifies an urban structure that includes a number of Strategic Growth Areas.
 These Strategic Growth Areas are expected to accommodate higher density forms of development through significant residential intensification.
 In these identified locations, land areas and development sites are limited in size, and land, in general, is both at a premium and significantly more expensive than in any other locations throughout the Town.

-In considering the amount of parkland dedication achieved on an individual development site, the context of the "intensification" objectives of the Town, the Region and the Province need to be considered.
+In considering the amount of parkland dedication achieved on an individual development site, the context of the "intensification" objectives of the Town need to be considered.
 For the very dense and highly urban development anticipated, the approach to parkland dedication needs to be clarified, based on an understanding of what can be considered to be fair and reasonable.
-Fundamentally, that means finding a balance between the incentive versus disincentive impacts of the cost of the provision of parkland, as well as the desire to promote good Town-building principles including the achievement of the Town's parkland system objectives.
+Fundamentally, that means finding a balance between the incentive versus disincentive impacts of the cost of the provision of parkland, as well as the desire to promote good Town-building principles including the achievement of the Town's Parkland System objectives.
+To a significant degree, recent changes to the Planning Act, including Bill 23. have established this balance, and have created metrics that may be considered to be fair and reasonable, at least from the Province's perspective.

 Appendix VI proposes a number of urban development scenarios and applies a number of parkland dedication methods and metrics to each.
 That work is then analyzed to understand the expected fiscal impact of each method and metric, as those impacts relate to the financial feasibility of the urban development forms that are both anticipated and desired throughout the defined Strategic Growth Areas.

-The analysis included in Appendix VI concludes that the 5% of land area for higher density forms of residential development is wholly inadequate for any high density, mixed-use community that is expected to be a desirable place to live.
+The analysis included in Appendix VI concludes that the 5 percent of land area for higher density forms of residential development is wholly inadequate for any high density, mixed-use community that is expected to be a desirable place to live.

-The parkland dedication/cash-in-lieu rate to be applied to residential development within the Strategic Growth areas is expected to generate land and/or cash to achieve a number of important town-wide objectives related to the overall parkland system, as follows:
+The parkland dedication/cash-in-lieu rate to be applied to residential development within the Strategic Growth Areas is expected to generate land and/or cash to achieve a number of important Town-wide objectives related to the overall Parkland System, as follows:

-- To generate land resources within the Strategic Growth Areas to ensure that residents and businesses within the Strategic Growth Areas are provided with a robust, diverse and flexible urban parkland system - both on-site and potentially elsewhere within the defined Strategic Growth Area; and, - To generate the opportunity (either by providing land or cash-in-lieu of land) to provide additional parkland elsewhere within the Town in support of the Town's Parkland Target of 2.2 hectares per 1,000 people.
+- To generate land resources within the Strategic Growth Areas to ensure that residents and businesses within the Strategic Growth Areas are provided with a robust, diverse and flexible Urban Parkland System - both on-site and potentially elsewhere within the defined Strategic Growth Area; and, - To generate the opportunity (either by providing land or cash-in-lieu of land) to provide additional parkland elsewhere within the Town in support of the Town-wide Active Parkland Target of 2.2 hectares per 1,000 people.